HIPAA, Security Risk Assessments, and the Pediatric Practice

 PCC created a downloadable list of items to include on your HIPAA Staff Privacy Policy: PCC’s Privacy Policy Recommendations.
 You can also read about all the standards at HHS.gov’s HIPAA Privacy Policy Summary page.

-Every patient, or patient guardian, should sign a HIPAA consent form when they first visit your practice.
+Every patient, or patient guardian, must sign a HIPAA consent form when they first visit your practice.

 If your practice is currently doing business, you are probably already doing this.
-If you’d like help writing or updating your HIPAA Patient Privacy Policy or HIPAA consent form, we recommend working with your PCC colleagues.
+If you’d like help writing or updating your HIPAA Notice of Privacy Practices or HIPAA consent form, we recommend reviewing this Department of Health and Human Services website, and working with your PCC colleagues.

 HIPAA Training At Your Office